 - More Info

-The age of the church is uncertain but the current building dates from 800 to 1000AD (late Saxon period).
-However, it is likely that an earlier Roman building sat on the site, whether as a place of worship or a building to maintain the Roman lighthouse, Pharos, which lies just outside the West door.
-Roman building materials, especially Roman tiles, were incorporated into the walls and arches of the church by the Saxons.
+Sited on the White Cliffs of Dover with a 360 degree panorama the age of the church is uncertain but the current building dates from 800 to 1000AD (late Saxon ).
+It is likely that it is on the site of earlier Roman foundations, either a place of worship or a building linked to the Roman lighthouse, Pharos, which is by the West door.
+Roman building materials, especially tiles, were re-used by the Saxons in walls and arches.

-At the end of the seventeenth century, church attendance dropped and soon the church fell into ruins (having been used as a fives court, coal store and rubbish dump).
-In 1862 the church was restored by George Gilbert Scott and later the distinctive mosaic work and other cosmetic additons were added by William Butterfield in 1889/90.
+At the end of the seventeenth century, church attendance dropped, the church fell into ruins.
+It was later used as a fives court, a coal store and rubbish dump.
+In 1862 the church was restored by George Gilbert Scott and the distinctive mosaic work and other cosmetic additions were added by William Butterfield in 1889/90.

-The church played a major part in the castle's history during the two world wars as a place of worship and contemplation for personnel stationed in the castle and for those heading overseas.
-During the spring and summer of 1940 services continued despite almost constant disruption from air-raids and anti-aircraft fire.
+The church played a major part during the two world wars as a place of worship and contemplation for those stationed in the castle, or those heading overseas.
+During the spring and summer of 1940 services continued despite almost constant air-raids and anti-aircraft fire

 You are seeing this message instead because your browser has not loaded the program code to produce the map.